-5. (Optional) If you are using SQL Workbench/J, select the exiting driver and remove it.
-Click on the folder icon, providing the download location of the latest driver, and choose OK.
+5. (Optional) If you are using SQL Workbench/J, select the exiting driver, and then remove it.
+Choose the folder icon and provide the download location of the latest driver.
+Then, choose OK.
 Your driver is now updated.

 To upgrade your Amazon Redshift ODBC driver, perform the following steps: